djipco/luminoctopus/README.md

 | 2.
 Green         | 6.
 Green             |
 | 3.
 Brown         | 7.
 Brown             |

-Note that, within each of the Ethernet cable's twisted pairs, usuallt, the full-color wire is for data and the color+white wire is for ground (GND).
+Note that, within each of the Ethernet cable's twisted pairs, usually, the full-color wire is for data and the color+white wire is for ground (GND).

 ## Protocol